markred6483/Among-Us-Tournament/readme.txt

-Ban [ids/mentions]		Bans one or more Member from the tournament, unsubscribing and preventing them to subscribe again Unban [ids/mentions]	Unbans one or more Member to the tournament, letting them subscribe again Broadcast {message}		Sends a Direct Message to every Participant Summon					Moves Participants all around the guild to the Waiting Room.
-Summon +				Like "Summon", but moves Participants even if invisible, on mobile or Busy Start					Starts a new Match, creating the Lobbies and moving Participants currently in the Waiting Room to their assigned Lobby
+Ban [ids/mentions]		Bans one or more Member from the tournament, unsubscribing and preventing them to subscribe again Unban [ids/mentions]	Unbans one or more Member to the tournament, letting them subscribe again Broadcast {message}		Sends a Direct Message to every Participant Summon					Moves Participants all around the guild to the Waiting Room, or sends a Direct Message Summon +				Like "Summon", but moves Participants even if invisible, on mobile or Busy Start					Starts a new Match, creating the Lobbies and moving Participants currently in the Waiting Room to their assigned Lobby, or sends a Direct Message
 Start +					Like "Start", but moves Participants even if invisible or on mobile End						Finishes the ongoing Match, deleting the Lobbies and moving every Player inside them to the Waiting Room Mute					Mutes the Channel where the Author is